where-to-eat

 The most authentic tapas bar in central Marbella, where locals crowd the counter at lunchtime.

-The display case shows what is available: fried fish, prawns, croquetas, and whatever else the kitchen produced that morning.
+The display case shows what's available: fried fish, prawns, croquetas, and whatever else the kitchen produced that morning.
 Point, order, eat standing up.
-This is Spanish tapas culture preserved despite the surrounding glamour.

 La Niña del Pisto